xinu-os/xinu/docs/arm/ARM-Preemptive-Multitasking.rst

 ----------

 The means of generating a timer interrupt for :ref:`preemption
-<Preemptive-Multitasking#Preemption>` is not standard to the ARM
+<preemption>` is not standard to the ARM architecture; instead,
-architecture; instead, software must make use of a board-specific or chip-specific device such as the :doc:`rpi/BCM2835-System-Timer`.
+software must make use of a board-specific or chip-specific device such as the :doc:`rpi/BCM2835-System-Timer`.

 Notes
 -----